Johnny Papalia: Aftermath and legacy

 Murdock also killed Papalia's right-hand man Carmen Barillaro two months after he killed Papalia.
 In November 1998, Murdock pleaded guilty to three counts of second degree murder and was sentenced to life imprisonment, and he named Pat and Angelo as the men who had ordered the murders; he was released on parole after serving 13 years.
 In February 2000, the brothers were sentenced to 10 years for conspiracy to commit murder in the murder of Barillaro in a plea bargain arrangement.
 No conviction was obtained in relation to the murder of Papalia.
 In October 2006, the Musitano brothers were both released from prison.

 Papalia's brother Frank, the former underboss of the family, who would have been the heir to the operation, decided not to retaliate; instead, he retired and lived inconspicuously.
 He died of natural causes in April 2014, at the age of 83.
-Peter Edwards and Antonio Nicaso wrote that with the murders of Mora, Papalia and Barillaro over a ten month period "created more space" for the Rizzuto family, which was then able to dominate Ontario.
+Peter Edwards and Antonio Nicaso wrote that with the murders of Mora, Papalia and Barillaro over a ten-month period "created more space" for the Rizzuto family, which was then able to dominate Ontario.
 The journalists André Cédilot and André Noël described the Musitano brothers as merely proxies for Vito Rizzuto, the boss of the Rizzuto family, who saw Papalia, who was loyal to the Magaddino family, as an obstacle for his plans to dominate Ontario.
-On 22-23 October 1997, Rizzuto met twice in a Hamilton restaurant with his Toronto agent Gaetano "Guy" Panepinto and Pasquale "Fat Pat" Musitano.
+On October 22 and 23, 1997, Rizzuto met twice in a Hamilton restaurant with his Toronto agent Gaetano "Guy" Panepinto and Pasquale "Fat Pat" Musitano.
 Rizzuto appointed Musitano as one of his Ontario lieutenants to work under the authority of Panepinto.

 Crime expert Jerry Langton called Papalia the most important Ontario Mafioso of his generation.
 Langton noted Papalia had a marked distaste for outlaw bikers and, in a sign of his power, Walter Stadnick, the former president of Hells Angels Canada, had trouble establishing the Angels in Ontario while Papalia was alive.
 Langton stated, "It's hard for people to understand now just how powerful Johnny Pops was.
 He was basically the only Canadian Mafia figure who could sit at the table with the top guys in New York.
 He was part of the French connection; he ruled a big swath of Canada, particularly Southern Ontario, for a very long time.
 After the Mafia imploded in less than a year, there was no one to oppose the bikers and they came rushing in."
-In a sign of the new power structure, one of Papalia's leading lieutenants, Gerald Ward of Welland, who had served as the Papalia family's principle drug dealer in the Niagara Peninsula, defected over to the Hells Angels after his murder.
+In a sign of the new power structure, one of Papalia's leading lieutenants, Gerald Ward of Welland, who had served as the Papalia family's principal drug dealer in the Niagara Peninsula, defected over to the Hells Angels after his murder.
 One police officer, Shawn Clarkson, of the Niagara Falls Police Department, stated: "There was nobody to stand up to the Hells Angels the way Barillaro or Papalia would have.
 Papalia, even though he was 73 when he died, he wouldn't have put up with that."